 My ranking hasn’t slipped since I’ve been away but that’s something I can’t focus on anyway, because if I think about rankings I don’t play very well.
 I just want to concentrate on performing at the Grand Slams, on the clay, and of course at Wimbledon.

 It’s a very busy time in the schedule coming up and it’s closer to home, so there’s not as much travelling.
-I always enjoy this part of the year, staying in Europe, playing on the clay and grass and practising at home.
+I always enjoy this part of the year, staying in Europe, playing on the clay and grass and practicing return at home.

 I will be so nervous when I step on the court in the Fed Cup, but on the other hand I’ll be happy to be playing again.
 It’s been great practising with my Czech team-mates in Ostrava, I’m feeling well and I’m sure the rest has helped me.